albertogp71/qLDPCsim/README.md

 codes aimed at performance evaluation by Monte Carlo simulations.

-Given a pair of parity-check matrices (PCM) ${\bf H}_X$ and ${\bf H}_Z$, qLDPCsim evaluates the true quantum block (qBlock) error rate (qBLER) by performing repeated encodings of $k$ logical qbits into $n$ physical qbits, simulating physical qbit depolarization, and decoding the depolarized qbits.
+Given a pair of parity-check matrices (PCM) ${\bf H}_X$ and ${\bf H}_Z$, qLDPCsim estimates the quantum block (qBlock) error rate (qBLER) by performing repeated encodings of $k$ randmoly generated logical qbits into $n$ physical qbits, simulating physical qbit depolarization, and decoding the depolarized qbits.

-Performance is evaluated by counting the following decoding events:
+The performance is evaluated by counting the following decoding events:
-- __Successful decoding with perfect match__: the estimated error is equal to the true channel error;
+- __Successful decoding, perfect match__: the estimated error produced by the decoder is equal to the true channel error;
-- __Successful decoding with degenerate error__: the difference between the true channel error and the estimated error belongs to the stabilizer group;
+- __Successful decoding, degenerate error__: the difference between the
+true channel error and the estimated error belongs to the stabilizer group;
 - __Logical error__: the difference between the true channel error and the estimated error is not a stabilizer but belongs to the normalizer group;